gijit/gi/README.md

 Other editors: please contribute!

-# how to get started
+# how to contribute: getting started

 a) Pick an issue from here, https://github.com/go-interpreter/gi/issues, and add a comment that you are starting work on that feature.